gremwell/qsslcaudit/README.md

 # Installation

+## Note on OpenSSL 1.1.0

+OpenSSL 1.1.0 removed support for SSLv2 protocol, see https://www.openssl.org/news/changelog.html#x9

+Thus, compiling `qsslcaudit` with this version results in some (SSLv2-related) tests not working.

+Moreover, runtime linking with "unsafe" library version 1.0.yx with `qsslcaudit` compiled with OpenSSL 1.1.0x is not possible, as these versions are not binary compatible.

+For these reasons we advise you to compile `qsslcaudit` using OpenSSL versions 1.0.yx.

+Additional note: at the time of writing `qsslcaudit` can not be compiled with OpenSSL 1.1.0x.

+## Build Instructions

 At the time of writing there was no packages ready for popular Linux distributions.
 However, compilation from sources should be quite straightforward for engineer that wants to test TLS/SSL client.

 Some packages have to be installed in order to compile `qsslcaudit`: